 This is something everyone should do if they are visiting London.
 The Emirates airline cars is a 5 minutes’ walk from the North Greenwich station.
 Yes, it’s further away from the main things to do in Greenwich but trust me at only £7 per ticket, it’s an inexpensive way to see London from above.

 Far cheaper than the Shard.
 On the 15 minute ride, you'll see Canary Wharf, St Paul’s Cathedral, the Shard, The O2, the Thames Barrier, Maritime Greenwich and the Queen Elizabeth Olympic Park.
+Riding the Emirates airline cable car is one of the 10 top things to do in Greenwich.

 You can book a private cabin but honestly, if you’re visiting during the weekday or non-peak travel times, then you’ll probably have a cabin car to yourself.
 Which is what happened to me when I visited at 11 am on a weekday.
 You may also like my post on 5 days in London itinerary.